CharlotteEarley/Assignment/README.md

 Map 3: Geographic analysis conducted and results displayed on map

 All analysis is written in python.
+Data was sourced from the Centre for Humanitarian Data, at data.humdata.org, and is also provided in a folder in this repository for easy access.